-3. Immunizations
+Immunizations

 The Kansas Immunization Program is committed to keeping Kansans free of vaccine preventable diseases.
-The Kansas Immunization Registry is the statewide immunization registry.
-It is a web-based centralized birth to death database that maintains complete, accurate, and secure immunization records for all Kansas residents.
+The Kansas Immunization Registry referred to as KSWebIZ is a statewide registry for vaccinations/immunizations.
+KSWebIZ is web-based and contains lifespan immunization records that are complete, accurate, and secure for Kansas residents.
 The purpose is to consolidate immunization information among health care professionals, assure adequate immunization levels, and avoid unnecessary immunizations.

-4. Laboratory Services
+Laboratory Services